 Basil seed mucilage is derived from seeds of Ocimum basilicum and consists mainly of glucomannan and xylan fractions.
 Basil seeds quickly develop a gelatinous, polysaccharide-rich coating upon hydration, displaying a high swelling index and water retention capacity.
 Because of these characteristics, basil seed mucilage is especially well suited for mucoadhesive drug delivery systems, hydrogel formation, and controlled-release formulations.
 Additionally, the polymer has shown promise in gastro-retentive formulations and nanoparticle synthesis.
 Its use as a next-generation pharmaceutical excipient is further supported by its natural abundance, affordability, and biodegradability (Sharm et al., 2025)

-All things considered, rare polysaccharides originating from seeds, such tamarind seed polysaccharide, fenugreek mucilage, and basil seed mucilage, show encouraging physicochemical characteristics like mucoadhesion, strong hydration, and high viscosity.
+All things considered, rare polysaccharides originating from seeds, such as tamarind seed polysaccharide, fenugreek mucilage, and basil seed mucilage, show encouraging physicochemical characteristics like mucoadhesion, strong hydration, and high viscosity.
 These qualities, along with their biocompatibility and ease of extraction, make them appealing options for the creation of novel drug delivery systems.

 6. EXTRACTION TECHNIQUES OF RARE PLANT-DERIVED POLYSACCHARIDES